A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: Conclusion

 \section{Conclusion}

 The AGMM model provides a novel modeling perspective to a circular response variable in a linear-circular regression problem.
 Many of the existing methods have regarded circular responses as projections of unobserved bivariate linear responses on the unit sphere, and the resulting projected normal distribution model was very expensive to estimate due to the modeling complexity.
-Compared to that, AGMM model is represented as a mixture of multivariate linear models, which can be very effectively and efficiently estimated using many well established EM algorithms.
+Compared to that, AGMM model is represented as a mixture of multiple linear models, which can be very effectively and efficiently estimated using many well established EM algorithms.
 The numerical performance of the AGMM model is also very promising.
 For five examples of different complexities, the new model outperformed the non-parametric smoothing and the projected linear model in terms of estimation accuracy.
 Its computation time was also very competitive.
+The computational competitiveness of the proposed approach allowed us to analyze a relative large dataset of wind direction measurements in time for the estimation of wind directions at unobserved times.
+The proposed approach completed the analysis in a reasonable time frame with much better estimation accuracy than the state-of-the-art.